henrythasler/Leaflet.Geodesic/README.md

 Add it in your nodejs-project with `npm i leaflet.geodesic`.

+If possible, pin the plug-in to a specific version and use [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
+Check the [release page](https://github.com/henrythasler/Leaflet.Geodesic/releases) for the latest version, links and checksum.
+A checksum can by verified with `npm run build`, is stored in `dist/leaflet.geodesic.umd.min.js.sha256` on [jsDelivr](https://www.jsdelivr.com/package/npm/leaflet.geodesic?path=dist) and [unpkg](https://unpkg.com/browse/leaflet.geodesic@2.5.1/dist/leaflet.geodesic.umd.min.js.sha256) and is shown in the [build-log](https://travis-ci.org/henrythasler/Leaflet.Geodesic/builds) for a tagged version.

 ## Basic usage

 - `L.Geodesic` draws geodesic lines between all points of a given line- or multiline-string.